jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 reflection.
 Make ye every effort that out of this ideal mine there may gleam forth such pearls of wisdom and utterance as will promote the well-being and harmony of all the kindreds of the earth.
 (TB KF)

+RELIABILITY

+True reliance is for the servant to pursue his profession and calling in this world, to hold fast unto the Lord, to seek naught but His grace, inasmuch as in His Hands is the destiny of all His servants.
+(TB AK)

+RESPECT

+Respect ye the divines and learned amongst you, they whose conduct accords with their professions, who transgress not the bounds which God hath fixed, whose judgments are in conformity with His behests as revealed in His Book.
+Know ye that they are the lamps of guidance unto them that are in the heavens and on the earth.
+They who disregard and neglect the divines and learned that live amongst them—these have truly changed the favor with which God hath favored them.
+(G LXVI)

 REVERENCE (and respect for RELIGION)